gummyworm/monster/README.md

 but it is also used to store debug info and some code.

 The banked memory allows the user program to execute in almost complete isolation.
-Everything except address $9c02 (the bank select register) is preserved when control moves between the editor and the user program.
+This means that, although this environment consumes a vast amount of memory itself, everything except address $9c02 (the bank select register) is preserved when control moves between the editor and the user program.
+Moreso even then small monitor cartridges, the program itself is virtually unaware of the resident tooling.

 ## Building
 Building the source requires `ca65`.
 The easiest way to install this is to